-Clients depart from home towards the capital of Kazakhstan, Astana.
-There are several options but the bests are coming in by way of Istanbul (Turkish Airlines) or Kiev (Ukrainian Airlines) as both operators have also connections when departing of Kazakhstan from Almaty.
-If you like to come in earlier please contact the RBT office which will gladly help with extra hotel arrangements.
+Clients depart from home towards the largest city of Kazakhstan, Almaty.
+There are several options but the bests are coming in by way of Istanbul (Turkish Airlines) or Kiev (Ukrainian Airlines) as both operators have also connections when departing of Kazakhstan from Astana.
+Clients need to be in Almaty before May 19 – 6am!
+If you like to come in earlier please contact the RBT office which will gladly help with extra hotel bookings.

 Today is a wonderful day in which we will encounter a wide variety of habitats and some fine birds and other wildlife.
 Awakening in the midst of this remote desert, we will likely be watching the amazing display of McQueen’s Bustards close to our camp, Caspian Plovers are breeding nearby and Wolves are spotted together with Persian Gazelles all before breakfast!
 Then we will set forth along narrow back-roads through a variety of steppe/desert habitats to an area of unique Turanga woodland where with a bit of luck we should encounter such specialties as Turkestan Tit, Saxaul Sparrow, White-winged Woodpecker, Pale-backed Pigeon (Eversmann’s or Yellow-eyed Dove) and if we are especially lucky Pallid Scops-Owl.
 Along the way we will undoubtedly encounter a myriad of Greater Short-toed, Lesser Short-toed and Calandra larks and Isabelline Wheatears and Isabelline (Rufous-tailed) Shrikes but amongst which we must diligently search for Steppe Grey Shrike.
 Other possible species along our way include Pied and Desert wheatears, Rock Petronia, Spanish Sparrow, gorgeous little Azure Tits and Black-headed Penduline-Tit.